lemmoi/cse490g1final/docs/_sources/problem.rst.txt

 --------
 The continuous latent space from the model developed by Dollar, *et. al.*, will be used as the input for a separate property prediction network.
-The original model was trained on SMILES strings from the ZINC (REFERENCE) dataset, but lacks corresponding property data, so these will need to be calculated first.
+The original model was trained on SMILES strings from a modified version of the ZINC [ZINC]_ dataset, but lacks corresponding property data, so these will need to be calculated first.
 Then a fully connected network will be trained, with latent representation as the input and a desired property as the output.
 This network maybe entirely separate (e.g., using a pretrained model) or trained at the same time as the VAE to optimize the latent space for property prediction.

+..
+[Dollar] Dollar, O.; Joshi, N.; A. C. Beck, D.; Pfaendtner, J. Giving Attention to Generative VAE Models for De Novo Molecular Design, 2021. https://doi.org/10.26434/chemrxiv.13724629.v1.

+..
+[ZINC] Irwin, J. J.; Shoichet, B. K. ZINC − A Free Database of Commercially Available Compounds for Virtual Screening.
+Journal of Chemical Information and Modeling, 2005, 45, 177–182. https://doi.org/10.1021/ci049714+.